 The computing platform studied this course and used in all of the assignments is the ARM 32-bit architecture of the Raspberry Pi microcomputer board running the Raspian (Linux) OS.
-There is a stack of these boards in my office (one for each team) and accessible to the students via the Unix "ssh" command.
-This will give you command-line access to a Raspberry Pi reserved for the exclusive use by members of your team.
+There is a stack of these boards in my office and they are accessible to the students via the Unix "ssh" command.
+This will give you command-line access to a Raspberry Pi reserved you.
+You will be assigned to a specific Raspberry Pi at the beginning of the term.

-login: pi<yourteam#>.caslab.queensu.ca
+ssh pi<your\assigned\pi#>.caslab.queensu.ca